Don't lose money in Portland

 housing prices Portland

-3) Portland's of 5.5% shows a bustling and competitive market with most spaces filled
+3) Portland's "vacancy rate" is just 5.5%, showing it's a bustling and competitive market

 Signal strength: moderate